flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures.md

 - Simple on demand triggering of failures by mouse click.
 - A more complex failure generator that can be customized to create failures at certain points during your flight for a more "randomized" feel.
 [Jump to Failure Generator](#failure-generator).

-These two systems can be selected by clicking on the respective buttons in the top right corner of the Failures page.
+These two systems can be selected by clicking on the respective buttons in the top-right corner of the Failures page.

 ![flypad-failure-tab.png](../../assets/flypados3/flypad-failure-tab.png){loading=lazy}

 There are further extensions planned for the failures feature, incl. more systems and trigger-based failures.
 This page will therefore change alongside the implementation of the failure system.

-## On Demand Failures
+## On-Demand Failures

-The on demand failures are triggered by clicking on the respective buttons in the "On Demand Failures" section of the page.
+The on-demand failures are triggered by clicking on the respective buttons in the "On-Demand Failures" section of the page.

 !!! info ""
-    Please ensure that you are on the Failures tab to trigger on demand failures.
+    Please ensure that you are on the Failures tab to trigger on-demand failures.

     ![flypad-failure-tab.png](../../assets/flypados3/flypad-failure-tab.png){loading=lazy}